What is the objective of this project?

 Will the local community be consulted?

 We believe the project will be strengthened by seeking the experience and views of the local community.
-We are providing opportunities at key stages in line with our Community and Stakeholder Engagement Plan to seek your views as we progress the designs and plans for this landmark scheme.
+We have provided opportunities at key stages in line with our Community and Stakeholder Engagement Plan to seek your views as we progress the designs and plans for this landmark scheme.
 This includes virtual exhibitions and webinars and meetings where relevant, to engage and listen to the views of stakeholders.

 More information is available in the Community and Stakeholder Engagement Plan about the key stages for engagement and updates will be provided on this website.